International

 National Organisations

-The authority protecting the intellectual rights in Armenia is called Intellectual Property Agency.
-It was established in March 2002 and works under the Ministry of Trade and Economic Development.
+The authority protecting the intellectual rights in Armenia is the Intellectual Property Office.
+It was established in March 2002 and operates under the Ministry of Trade and Economic Development.

 Regional Organisations